AventusDAO/avn-gateway-api/README.md

 }
 ```

-#### getAccountNonce
+#### getNonce
-Returns the account nonce of a given AvN account
+Returns the nonce of a given AvN account and nonce type

 **REQUEST** \
 `POST https://AVN-API-URL/query`